 What Makes an IRS-Compliant Mileage Log?

 If you’re self-employed, tracking mileage is huge because it’s one of your largest tax deductions.
-In 2016, the standard mileage rate for the cost of operating your vehicle for business use is 54 cents per mile.
+In 2018, the standard mileage rate for the cost of operating your vehicle for business use is 54.5 cents per mile (up one cent from the rate for 2017).
 The IRS clearly states that when you travel between your place of business, whether that is a home office or an office based elsewhere, you must keep records of all the expenses you have.
 You can use a log, diary, notebook, app, spreadsheet or any other written record to keep track of your expenses.

 Elements of a Standard Mileage Log

 When it comes to mileage, many people make the mistake of documenting too little information.
 The IRS clearly lays out the required elements of a standard mileage log: